batuhankutluca/Powershell-Decoding-Helper-Tools/README.md

 # Powershell-Decoding-Helper-Tools

-Bunch of tools that helps you to decode malicious powershell scripts.
+Bunch of C# tools that helps you to decode malicious powershell scripts.